W-J-Dev-School/Economy-Simulator/README.md

 # Economy Simulator

-An small economy simulator based on perfect competition and a video game Victoria 2.
+A small economy simulator based on perfect competition and inspired by Victoria 2.

 The thought process, mechanisms and theories are explained in [this article](https://wjdevschool.com/blog/economy-simulator).